lepperm/Learning-Log/_posts/journal/2021/06/2021-06-14-shaping-up-into-a-real-site.md

 I feel like we're struggling to move things with the house forward, and that it's more like treading water.
 Many of the remaining issues are larger challenges, and any free time and energy I have in the evenings for mental work goes to the site, which is a top priority.

 It's hard to say what to expect from the coming months, between the site launch and large projects with field startups at work, so I'd like to give myself the permission to rest a little bit more frequently, and not just sprinting in different directions.
-As the bugs get massaged out of the site, I'm thinking that there will maybe be a bit more time in my schedule to catch up on rest, too.
+As the bugs get massaged out of the site, my hope is that there will maybe be a bit more time in my schedule to catch up on rest, too.

 ## Tangential Thoughts

-If I can be a bit more openly honest for a moment, I feel a little discouraged at times that I haven't made more progress in this career transition.
-Not having enough bandwidth to push everything forward in my life consistently while burnt out feels like an intense personal failing.
-It feels like no matter how hard or much I actually work, I should be able to give more, to accomplish more, to move forward more, and not doing so makes me feel stuck.
-The little wins feel hollow, like it's too little too late.
-I'm trying to internalize that this is very much not a fair or constructive judgment to submit on myself.
-I know where these trappings come from, but that doesn't make them totally powerless, either.

-In a similar vein, the tech Twitter community is super supportive, but also makes me anxious, as I read about more and more horror stories over time - stories of employer and coworker abuse, of grossly unfair treatment, and of destructive expectations.
-I'm sure that there's a degree of amplification, being social media and all, but I've heard echoes of similar stories from real life friends, and _that's_ what concerns me.
-In my current role, I'm in a senior position and regarded favorably within my field.
-The thought of sacrificing everything I've achieved so far to potentially end up in a cycle of harmful and unstable (and unsustainable) situations is... concerning, to say the least.

 I love this journey that I've been on this past year, with its ups and downs.
 I've been bitten enough by the development bug that I don't think I'll ever give it up now, regardless where it leads me in life and my career.
 The people I've met and gotten to know along the way have opened up my whole world, and constantly challenge me to do better.
-I realize that I'm rambling quite a bit and getting into some heavy topics, but I feel like these reflections are helpful to record in context.

 ## Tasklist